Spartan Psychological Association Research Conference (SPARC)

 - Oral Presentations

 Each presentation will be 15 min in duration with an additional 5 min for questions and answers.
-Presenters are encouraged to develop their talks in PowerPoint, but accommodations for overheads will be made available.
+Presenters are encouraged to develop their talks in PowerPoint, but accommodations for overheads will be made available upon advance request.

-Each presenter will be assigned a free-standing 4' high by 5' wide bulletin board.
-Poster sessions will be 1 hour in duration during which time the presenting author is required to be present.
+Each presenter will be assigned a free-standing 3' high by 4' wide poster board.
+For SPARC 2018, the poster sessions will be 90 minutes long, during which time the presenting author is required to be present.

 The conference typically consists of morning and afternoon sessions, culminating with a keynote address from our invited speaker.